-Kevin Spacey: House of Cards star revels in US Open drama
+Kevin Spacey: 'House of Cards' star revels in US Open drama

 But when he's not embroiled in political machinations, Kevin Spacey likes nothing better than to unwind by immersing himself in the drama of the US Open.

-Tennis fan Spacey tells CNN he believes it's "the best tournament going" and enjoys the ding-dong battles at Flushing Meadows every bit as much as the tussles involving the manipulative Underwood.
+Tennis fan Spacey says he believes it's "the best tournament going" and enjoys the ding-dong battles at Flushing Meadows every bit as much as the tussles involving the manipulative Underwood.

-"You know, to see the level of play you see here, the kind of competition and incredible individual spirit and also the fans ... it's the greatest place ever and so if I'm free and I can make it, I'm here," he says.
+"You know, to see the level of play you see here, the kind of competition and incredible individual spirit and also the fans ... it's the greatest place ever and so if I'm free and I can make it, I'm here," he told the US Tennis Association.

 Fellow actor Susan Sarandon also detects more than a touch of the theatrical about the event -- especially once night starts to fall.